syncfusion/blazor-docs/src/pdfviewer/pdfviewer/download.md

----
-title: "Downloading option in PDF Viewer in Blazor server-side"
-component: "PDF Viewer"
-description: "Learn about the available options for download the modified document in PDF Viewer"
----

 # Download

 The PDF Viewer supports downloading the loaded PDF file from the toolbar by default.
 You can enable or disable the download option by setting the `EnableDownload` API.